See all

 Helpful links

-The Clean Industrial Deal (CID) seeks to enhance the EU’s industrial competitiveness while driving the shift towards a climate-neutral and resource-efficient economy.
-Its objective is to modernise Europe’s industrial landscape by fostering clean technologies, low-carbon manufacturing, and sustainable energy systems.
+The Clean Industrial Deal (CID) aims to strengthen EU industrial competitiveness while driving the transition to a climate-neutral, resource-efficient economy.
+Its objective is to modernise Europe’s industrial landscape through clean technologies, low-carbon manufacturing and sustainable energy systems.

 Eligible activities - Decarbonisation of Energy-Intensive Industries

-- Circularity and resource efficiency: improvement in the use of materials, energy, and water compared to current benchmarks through commercially viable technologies.
-These solutions should reduce raw material consumption, energy use, freshwater intake, and emissions by establishing circular value chains that turn industrial by-products and waste into new low-carbon feedstocks, while maintaining positive LCA results.
+Improving material, energy and water efficiency through commercially viable technologies that reduce raw material consumption, energy use, freshwater intake, and emissions by turning industrial by-products and waste into new low-carbon feedstocks with positive LCA results.

 Clean Technologies for Climate Action

-- Integrated net-zero energy systems: energy grids, networks and systems.
+• Integrate net-zero energy systems: Energy grids, networks and systems integration.

-- Enhanced zero-emission power technologies: renewable electricity, heat, and energy technologies.
+• Enhance zero-emission power technologies: Renewable electricity, heat, and energy technologies.

-- Energy storage, renewable fuels and CCU: next-generation batteries and other storage solutions, renewable hydrogen, advanced biofuels and synthetic renewable fuels.
+• Develop energy storage, renewable fuels and CCU: Next-generation batteries, renewable hydrogen, advanced biofuels and synthetic renewable fuels.